-But, unfortunately, kids aren’t going to learn healthy eating on their own.
 “Parents are critical role models when it comes to teaching good and healthy eating habits to their children,” explains Tama Bloch, RND, a research scientist at Abbott.
-“But between time pressures and persistence often parents find themselves giving in too quickly or haven’t planned ahead so they can offer healthy options.
-But it’s important to take the time when kids are young because it becomes harder as they get older.”
+“It's important to take the time when kids are young because it becomes harder as they get older.”

-All you have to remember is to put on your super-parent CAPES (Creativity, Action, Persistence, Example, Schedule).
-And leverage the following five vital tips for being a healthy-eating superhero at mealtime and teaching your toddler to eat healthy for life:
+All you have to remember is to put on your super-parent C.A.P.E.S.
+(Creativity, Action, Persistence, Example, Schedule).
+And leverage the following five vital tips for being a healthy superhero at mealtime.

-Besides teaching them how to make healthy and nutritious decisions for themselves, having children participate in the decision-making process ups the likelihood that they will actually eat the healthy foods on their plate, Bloch says.
-Try taking your child with you to the supermarket to pick out some fruits or veggies to try—even if that means you cutting a coconut in half so your child can do some exploring.
+Giving children a chance to participate in the decision-making process increases the likelihood that they will eat the healthy foods on their plate, Bloch says.
+Try taking your child with you to the supermarket to pick out some fruits or veggies to try—even if that means cutting an avocado or pineapple in half so your child can do some exploring.
 Making your child feel like part of the process is integral in establishing lifelong habits.

 Another way to include your child in mealtimes is by allowing him or her to pick out fun, kid-friendly dishes, cups, and silverware at the store.
 Maybe they even have superheroes on them!

 Easier said than done, right?
-But it is possible, and it’s worth it.
 As trying as mealtimes with toddlers can be, it’s important for parents to keep their cool—and not use dessert as a reward for a cleaned plate.
-“New research out of Aston University shows that using food as a reward or treat early in life could unintentionally teach children to rely on food to deal with emotions,” Bloch says.
-“So don’t get upset or disappointed.
-Your child should see no emotional ties to mealtime.”
+“New research out of Aston University shows that using food as a reward early in life could unintentionally teach children to rely on food to deal with emotions,” Bloch says.
+“So don’t get upset or disappointed.”
 She recommends imposing one simple rule: You don’t have to clear your plate or even like everything, but you do have to take one bite of each food.

 “Do as I say, not as I do” doesn’t tend to work very well with children—especially when it comes to mealtime.
-After all, if you expect your child to eat a full breakfast every day and you skip morning meals, that sends a mixed message over whether or not breakfast really is “the most important meal of the day.”
-Moms and dads need to show their kids that they prioritize the same nutrition habits in themselves that they expect out of their children, eating regularly, sitting down for mealtime, eating a wide variety of healthy foods and being willing to try new, different foods or give ones that they haven’t liked in the past a second chance, Bloch says.
-(Luckily, parents’ tastes also change over time!)
+After all, if you expect your child to eat breakfast every day and you skip morning meals, that sends a mixed message.
+Parents can show kids that they prioritize the same nutrition habits in themselves by eating regularly, sitting down for mealtime, eating a wide variety of healthy foods and being willing to try new, different foods, Bloch says.

-Between our frantic schedules and our children’s wonky appetites, eating schedules often equate to a few bites here, a meal there and grazing on snack packs for the rest of the day.
-But a structured food schedule, consisting of three square meals and two snacks per day, can make things a lot less chaotic, keep your child well-fueled and teach them that, if they don’t eat their noon lunch, they’ll just have to wait to eat again until their 2pm snack.
-There will be no grabbing a candy bar from the department store checkout line an hour after refusing to eat lunch.
+Between busy schedules and children’s selective appetites, eating schedules often equate to a few bites here, a meal there and grazing on snacks for the rest of the day.
+But a structured food schedule, consisting of three square meals and two snacks per day, can make things a lot less chaotic, keep your child well-fueled and teach them to eat regularly.
 “Meals should last no longer than 20 to 30 minutes.
 Hold to it.
-Don’t give in.
 After that time, tell your child when the next snack or meal will be,” Bloch says.
 The more regular this schedule is, the better.